stebiondi/pyCoastal-/README.md

 Copyright (c) 2025 Stefano Biondi
 Licensed under the MIT License.
 See LICENSE file for details.

-Installation:
+# Installation
-Clone the repository and navigate to the main folder
+# Clone the repository and navigate to the main folder
 ```bash
 git clone https://github.com/stebiondi/pyCoastal.git
 cd pyCoastal